Josh Gaffin

-Josh Gaffin is an American radio personality.
+Josh Gaffin is an American radio.
 He is the host and producer of The Afternoon Show on WTSQ-LP 88.1FM Charleston, West Virginia.

 Gaffin was born and raised in New York City, having grown up in both Brooklyn and Greenwich Village.
 He is the stepson of Village Voice journalist and anti-nuclear activist Anna Mayo and cousin of Broadway stage manager Artie Gaffin.

 Music and television career

 At the age of 17, Gaffin became the music director for Radio Newyork International (RNI), a pirate radio station which broadcast from a ship anchored in international waters off Jones Beach, New York.
 Gaffin began to receive public attention following the infamous FCC raid on RNI's ship in 1987.
 He appeared on MTV as a guest VJ and was featured as a special guest on episode 141 of Rapid T. Rabbit and Friends.

 As a teenager, Gaffin worked for Celluloid Records and Rough Trade Records.
 He also worked on and appeared in the Public-access television show Rapid T. Rabbit and Friends.
 At 17, Gaffin started an internship at Virgin Records and was hired following his 18th birthday.

 Gaffin worked as a personal assistant to Lou Reed.
 He later worked for Los Angeles-based Frontier Records.

 Gaffin currently works at WCHS-TV and WVAH-TV.
 He hosts The Afternoon Show on WTSQ-LP and is known for his unique style of interviewing, eclectic playlists, and extensive musical knowledge.